PradeepKiruvale/thin-edge.io/docs/src/tutorials/raise-alarm.md

 If the alarm is raised from a child device, the payload is published to `c8y/s/us/<child-device-id>` topic instead.

-If an alarm contains a custom fragment then the alarm message will be converted to `cumulocity json` format and then will be published on to `c8y/alarm/alarms/create` topic.
+If an alarm contains a `custom fragment` then, the alarm message will be converted to `cumulocity json` format and then will be published on to `c8y/alarm/alarms/create` topic.

 An example, translated custom message for `thin-edge` device looks as below